dezren39/chunk-text/README.md

 // RUNNER(2) + COLOUR(2) + ZJW + GENDER + VS15
 // (actually encodes to 17)
 const runner = '🏃🏽‍♀️';

 const outDefault = chunk(runner+runner+runner, 4);
 /* [ '🏃🏽‍♀️🏃🏽‍♀️🏃🏽‍♀️' ] */

 const outZero = chunk(runner+runner+runner, 4, { charLengthMask: 0 });
 /* [ '🏃🏽‍♀️', '🏃🏽‍♀️', '🏃🏽‍♀️' ] */

 const outTwo = chunk(runner+runner+runner, 4, { charLengthMask: 2 });
 /* [ '🏃🏽‍♀️🏃🏽‍♀️', '🏃🏽‍♀️' ] */

 // FLAG + RAINBOW
 // 2 each as length, 4 each as TextEncoder
 // 4 as length, 8 as TextEncoder
 // Node v14.5.0 does not provide TextEncoder natively. const flags = '🏳️‍🌈🏳️‍🌈';

-// will fail if your environment doesn't already have TextEncoder chunk(flags, 8, { charLengthMask: 0, charLengthType: 'TextEncoder' });
+// \/ will fail if your environment doesn't already have TextEncoder \/ chunk(flags, 8, { charLengthMask: 0, charLengthType: 'TextEncoder' });
 // [ '🏳️‍🌈', '🏳️‍🌈' ]
+// /\ will fail if your environment doesn't already have TextEncoder /\

 chunk(flags, 4, {
   charLengthMask: 0,
   charLengthType: 'TextEncoder',
   textEncoder: new TextEncoder(),
 })
 // [ '🏳️‍🌈', '🏳️‍🌈' ]

 chunk(flags, 999, {
   charLengthMask: 0,
   charLengthType: 'TextEncoder',